DeltaCopy/archlinux-kernel-manager/README.md

 ## Bootloader settings

 The bootloader settings can be overridden using the Advanced settings window.
+Or you can manually update the configuration file (see the custom bootloader example).

 ![Advanced settings](https://github.com/DeltaCopy/archlinux-kernel-manager/assets/121581829/35c64579-250d-4254-96e1-0d61b9302137)

 ## Latest kernel versions

+Based on the latest information taken from the configured pacman mirrors.

 ![Kernel versions](https://github.com/DeltaCopy/archlinux-kernel-manager/assets/121581829/e190c838-839e-43e9-8d62-153650ce05cc)